Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_In_V2.rst

 |test_intro|

 |test_connect|.
-Additionally connect a DC voltage source to the Bricklet.
+Additionally connect a DC voltage you want to measure to the Bricklet.
 For testing purposes connect the 5V or 3.3V output terminal to the VIN terminal.
 The GND terminals are already connected internally.

 |test_tab|
 If everything went as expected you can now see the voltage in Volt